Who is eligible for services?

 Is there a cancellation policy?

 The cancellation policy states that a $15.00 charge will be assessed to the UAA Student Account for a "no show" appointment.
 Please call to cancel your appointment.
 There is a 10 minute grace period for all appointments.
 A voicemail message is acceptable when a date and time is included.
-Immunization appointments are exempt from this charge.
+If you wish to appeal the charge please fill out this form and submit it to the SHCC.

 How much do services cost?